 Climbing and rambling roses are different

 Climbers are happy with a late autumn and/or early winter pruning to keep them neat and tidy and flowering well.
 Whereas ramblers prefer pruning in late summer after their flowers have died out.
+Pruning when there are no leaves on the plant makes it easier to see what you are working with when shaping and supporting.

 How to prune roses

+Start by pruning out dead, diseased or dying stems and clear out any unnecessary or unshapely stems.
 If you are looking for an open shape then concentrate your pruning on the outward facing rose buds.
 If you would prefer an upright growth shape then prune above the inward facing buds.

 On an older, well established rose you can afford to use a bit of tough love.
 Cut out the woody stems that do not produce flowers.
 You can use a small saw for this if the stems are very thick.